 Role of Horses in Icelandic Culture

 Icelandic horses have played a central role in Iceland's culture since their arrival with Norse settlers, forming a deep connection with the nation's identity.
-Historically crucial for transportation and agriculture in Iceland's challenging terrain, these horses were indispensable for trade, communication, and farm work.
+Historically crucial for transportation and agriculture in Iceland's challenging terrain, these horses were indispensable for transportation and farm work.

 Beyond their practical roles, they are significant in Icelandic folklore and mythology, symbolizing nobility and strength.
 Though their traditional roles have diminished in contemporary times, they remain a symbol of national pride and cultural heritage, famous for recreational riding and equestrian events.